suzzyzhen/Spark_Logistics_Regression/README.md

 INSTRUCTIONS:
-NOTE: these files were orignally ran on a Google Cloud Compute cluster(3 nodes) with Hadoop and Spark installed.
+NOTE: these files were orignally run on a Google Cloud Compute cluster(3 nodes) with Hadoop and Spark installed.

 - create a fold within your Spark environment